A shadow puppetry scene where a hippo walks through a mysterious crystal cave.

 David's One-Man Band (F*ck You, Steven)

 Welcome to the mid-noughties world of emo teen and future rockstar, David.
 He's smart.
 He's mature.
 He's memorised a diagram of a vulva and it definitely didn't make him feel sick.
 And he's here to headline Sticky Floors – the coolest under 16s band night in the Bay Area.
 But when his bandmate doesn't show, will he handle himself with a sense of poise and rationality?
-With live renditions of classic rock, original songs and emo bangers.
+With live renditions of classic rock, original songs and emo bangers, this coming-of-age character comedy looks at how teenage boys communicate when, like, words are hard.

 31 July - 24 August 2025, 4:10 pm